 If you’re looking to refinance an FHA loan, you can do so with a credit score as low as 580, but only for rate/term transactions.
 You also have to keep a fairly low DTI.

-If you’re looking to take cash out on a two-unit property, you’ll need a credit score of at least 620.
+If you’re looking to take cash out on a 4-unit property, you’ll need a credit score of at least 620.
 One of the advantages of refinancing with an FHA loan is that you can qualify to refinance with a slightly higher DTI than you could with many other loan options, which can provide you with more financial flexibility to take cash out or lower your rate and change your term as long as you have a 620 credit score.

 While the VA doesn’t set minimum credit score requirements, lenders do set their own policies.
 For a regular VA loan that meets conforming loan limits , the minimum FICO® Score is 620 at Rocket Mortgage® to do a rate/term refinance or take cash out for up to 4 units.